ndom91/react-timezone-select/README.md

 />
 ```

-Here you can see how to append two new choices to the existing ones (`i18nTimezones`).
-You can also omit the `i18nTimezones` object in the prop and pass your own completely custom list of timezone choices.
+This will generate two additional choices in our dropdown, one with the label `'(GMT-5:00) Pittsburgh'` and another with `'(GMT+1:00) Frankfurt'`.
+One could also omit spreading in the `i18nTimezones` object and pass in ones own completely custom list of timezone choices.

 ## 🚧 Contributing

 Pull requests are always welcome!
+Please stick to the `prettier` settings, and if adding new features, please consider adding test(s) and some notes in the README, where appropriate.

 ## 🙏 Thanks